 52 answers to achieving High Sales Growth

 The best sales information is securely locked in our customer's or prospect's head.
-They have their own reasons for buying our product or services.
-As sales people our job is to discover and understand these reasons.
-It helps to shift our sales approach from product focus to customer focus.
+They have their own reasons for buying your product or services.
+Your job is to discover and understand these reasons.
+It will improve your closing results and shift your sales approach from product focus to customer focus.

 Here are 52 questions, in no particular order, that can be used to uncover needs and wants:

 What triggered your enquiry? (assuming they asked for the meeting)

 (When booked by you) Thanks for agreeing to meet today.
 I suggest briefly introduce our companies and see how we can benefit from a relationship.
 Is that ok?

 What would you see as the best possible outcome?

 Can you tell me more about your role at the company?

 Why do customers buy your products?